toddaustin07/Bluecharm/README.md

 Bluetooth low-energy (BLE) devices can be useful features in a home automation setup.
 They can be especially useful as presence sensors:  a replacement for the old and no-longer-available SmartThings presence sensor, or as a more reliable substitute for mobile device location presence within Smartthings.

 #### MQTT
 One may also wonder why MQTT is required.
-The Bluecharm GCG04 Gateway does in fact also support regular wifi-based communication and theoretically this could be made to work with a SmartThings driver, but only with the use of my edgebridge solution.
-However if you'd need another always-on computer to implement an edgebridge-based solution, you may as well be running a simple MQTT broker like Mosquitto to make things simpler and more standard.
+The Bluecharm GCG04 Gateway does in fact also support regular wifi-based communication, however because other network apps can't initiate communication to a Smartthings hub Edge driver, it probably cannot be made to work.
 MQTT was the quickest route to getting this up and running for me.
+Perhaps Matter will be supported in the future, which would make this driver obsolete.

 ### Features
 - Supports multiple BCG04 gateways